Read time 9 minutes

 The latest SQL Server integrates with the solid-state storage drives by connecting with the SSDs for the database buffer pool and reduces the time for the query processing and database input/output.

 There are in-memory OLTP capabilities in the SQL Server 2014 that enhances the speed of the database performance.
 There are no requirements for the additional hardware additions or changes in the server settings to accommodate the changes.
 The latest SQL Server has the ability to migrate specific database tables and stored procedures to in-memory OLTP.

 There are encryption capabilities for the data of the on-premises database as well as Azure Cloud storage.

 The availability groups that can contain the database replicas for the availability in case of any catastrophe, in SQL Server 2014; the user can create up to 8 database replicas that will remain available even in the network failure cases.

 When SQL Server works in the hybrid scenario, then the SQL Server 2014 gives full support in the management and automation of SQL Server backup at the Azure cloud storage.

 Native methods for database imports eliminate the need of downloading any other software but they are long, requires prior technical knowledge, and confusing for those who are not well experienced with Transact-SQL statements and SQL Server Management Studio.
-In the same place, Kernel for SQL Database recovery accompanies the user with easy database migration by automating the whole process, and it can assist you in help topics such as recover deleted records in SQL server, recover database file(s) after corruption and more.
+In the same place, It accompanies the user with easy database migration by automating the whole process, and it can assist you in help topics such as recover deleted records in SQL server, recover database file(s) after corruption and more.